 The Pre-Law Advisor, and the student's academic advisor can assist students to make course selections which will maximize their exposure to these three areas.

 Virtually all law schools require the Law School Admissions Test.
 This test is administered four times a year at locations throughout the country.
-Students are encouraged to take the test in October of their senior year.
+Students are encouraged to take the test in June after their junior year or October of their senior year.
 LSAT booklets and other information about the LSAT can be found in the Department of Political Science office, 503 College Hall.
 You are also encouraged to search the Internet for information regarding scores, grades, tuition, and the quality of life at law schools you are considering.

 The Pre-Law advisor takes no position on the use of preparation courses such as Kaplan's or the Princeton Review.
 Students are urged to determine the costs and benefits of these programs for themselves.